slashme/WikipediaGlobeAnimation/README.md

 Frame 1000 of the animation is a very close copy of the official Wikipedia puzzle globe logo.
 The copyright of this logo belongs to the Wikimedia Foundation, so don't use it without permission.

+Included is a rendered version of the logo, and comparison with the official logo.